Federal Perjury Charges and Punishments

 What is the Typical Punishment for Perjury?

 Perjury is a felony.
-As such, it has serous consequences.
+As such, it has serious consequences.
 Under the federal sentencing guidelines, the advisory sentencing range started out at 15-21 months, and that is for a person with minimal or no prior criminal history.
 If the perjury resulted in substantial interference with the administration of justice, the sentencing range goes up.
 The sentencing guidelines also cover subornation of perjury.
 The recommended punishment gets much higher if the perjury is caused through threats or actual harm to a witness or their property.

 Keep in mind that sentencing guidelines on perjury are advisory, and the judge may go above or below the guidelines.
 Skilled advocacy can make a big difference in the ultimate outcome.